Olivia Armandroff

 Biography

-Olivia Armandroff is a fourth-year Ph.D. candidate in the department of Art History and a participant in the Visual Studies Graduate Certificate.
-She works on twentieth-century American art, with research interests that include the proliferation of imagery through printed materials, instances of collaborative production, and questions of space and the built environment.
-She holds a B.A. in the History of Art and History from Yale University and an M.A. in American Material Culture from the Winterthur Program.
+In her work as a fifth-year Ph.D. candidate in the department of Art History and a recipient of the Visual Studies Graduate Certificate, Olivia Armandroff focuses on twentieth-century American art and material culture.
+She holds a B.A. in the History of Art and History from Yale University and an M.A. in American Material Culture from the Winterthur Program at the University of Delaware.

-She has published in Winterthur Portfolio, Journal of Design History, Italian Modern Art, and Woman’s Art Journal and has held positions at the Delaware Art Museum, the Metropolitan Museum of Art, the National Gallery of Art, the Princeton University Art Museum, and the Yale University Art Gallery.
+She has published in Winterthur Portfolio, Journal of Design History, Italian Modern Art, and Woman’s Art Journal and has held positions at the Metropolitan Museum of Art, the National Gallery of Art, the Yale University Art Gallery, the Princeton University Art Museum, and the Delaware Art Museum.
+In 2023, she was selected as a recipient of the Mentored Teaching Fellowship at the University of Southern California based upon her record as a teaching assistant and taught a course of her own design, Myths, Arts, Realities: Visual Culture in California, 1849 to the Present.

 Education